X

 Steam brings the world of gaming to Linux with great simplicity and choice.

-For the longest time, Linux had very little to offer gamers.
-Sure, there were a few cutesie games (such as one of my favorites Frozen Bubble) but not much more.
-Then came Wine, which allowed users to play a fairly good number of Windows games on Linux.
-I remember the first time I was able to get Diablo running on Linux with Wine.
-I felt as if I'd accomplished something special.
+Over the years, Linux has had little to offer gamers.
+Sure, there were a few cutesy games (such as one of my favorites, Frozen Bubble) but not many more.
+Then came Wine, which allowed users to play a decent number of Windows games on Linux.

 Also: The best Linux distros for beginners

 Steam brings the world of gaming to Linux with great simplicity and choice.
 All you have to do is sign up, install the Steam app, and start purchasing games or playing free games.
-You'll find tens of thousands of games to choose from, including new and popular titles such as Battle Bit Remastered, Counter-Strike: Global Offensive, Marvel's Spider-Man Remastered, Starfield, Street Fighter 6, Call of Duty: Black Ops III, Stray, and so many others.
+You'll find tens of thousands of games to choose from, including new and popular titles such as Manor Lords, Songs of Conquest, Hellblade II, Hades II, Mech Engineers, A Tower Full of Cats, Survival: Fountain of Youth, The Witcher 3 REDkit, and Rasant.

 Fortunately, installing Steam on Debian and Ubuntu-based distributions is incredibly simple.
-Let me show you how it's done.
+Let me show you how.

 How to install Steam